Britain First: Policies

-Issues
+Public profile and controversies

 Ideology

 A number of sources have criticised Britain First on various grounds.
 Some sources have noted the openly militaristic and violent nature of the group, particularly in recruiting and training ex-soldiers, and unlawfully wearing political uniforms.
 Members of the group, including its founder Jim Dowson, have stated their desire for a religious war in the UK.